-XBMC is a well establish and robust software for more advanced users which many people regards as the best media center available.
+Kodi is a well establish and robust software for more advanced users which many people regards as the best media center available.
 XBMC has been the foundation for many alternative media centers.
 The user interface looks very elegant even without any customization.

-The music and music video streamers love having Windows Media Center (WMC) in their home theater PC.
+The music and video streamers love having Windows Media Center (WMC) in their home theater PC.
 You can play music, videos, movies, and anything else you can stream off the net with this one program.

 WMC is the most mainstream media center thanks to Microsoft’s advertisement and bundling efforts.
 There is nothing too technical about Windows Media Center and it plays most media formats out there.

-Plex Media Center is a true media center alternative for Mac OS X, Windows and Linux, and it is integrated with Plex Media Server; so if you want to sync your media files between several computers and portable devices, then this program will be perfect for you.
+Plex Home Theater is a true media center alternative for Mac OS X, Windows and Linux, and it is integrated with Plex Media Server; so if you want to sync your media files between several computers and portable devices, then this program will be perfect for you.